Venom (character): Marvel MegaMorphs

 Eddie Brock as Venom fuses with the Mega Morphs armor and tries to destroy the city, but is stopped by Iron Man and Thing.

 Marvel Zombies

 In the Marvel Zombies mini-series on Earth-2149, Venom briefly appears as one of the many zombified villains.
 He fights the zombie Spider-Man, who quickly kills him, because the Symbiote has started to die, being unable to absorb adrenaline from Eddie Brock's zombified body.
 He died very early at the hands of the zombie Spider-Man himself before Zombie Spider-Man goes on.
 Like his Earth-616 counterpart, he has cancer and the Symbiote does not want to be with him.
 Unlike his Earth-616 counterpart, his disease is not cured and he is instead destroyed.
 Before he died, Brock managed to sputter out that he and the symbiote are dying, to which the zombie Spider-Man states that Venom is breaking his cold, dead heart.

-Mini-Marvels

-In Mini-Marvels, Eddie Brock as Venom is both a friend and enemy of Spider-Man.
-He aspires be the best newspaper dealer in the world, but the symbiote (which is made out of living ink) always ruins his chances.